The-Known-Galaxy/archives/sith/persons_of_interest/tahiri_veila/tahiri_veila.md

 She was eventually sent to Jagged Fel, the Imperial Remnant leader.
 Despite being framed for Gilad Pellaeon's assassination, the Imperial-Alliance conspiracy was destroyed.

 # Personality and Traits

 Tahiri was known to be optimistic and very free-minded.
 She respected the Tusken culture but felt irritated about certain clothes they wore, being footwear her main phobia.
 She maintained the tradition of walking barefoot even during adulthood.
 During her training she met a fellow initiate, Anakin Solo, with whom she became best friends and eventually would love him, however before she could reveal those feelings, Anakin was killed in the Yuuzhan Vong War.
-During this period she changed completely due to being captured and tortured in addition to Anakin’s death.
+During this period she changed completely due to being captured and tortured in addition to Anakinâ€™s death.
 Her happy and full of emotion personality faded away and a cold emotionless Tahiri was born.
 With time her depression grew and denying him a kiss the last time she saw him haunted her throughout her whole life.
-Anakin’s loss caused her to fall to the Dark Side, and her constant grief made her very vulnerable and psychotic.
+Anakinâ€™s loss caused her to fall to the Dark Side, and her constant grief made her very vulnerable and psychotic.
 Eventually, she managed to maintain more control but never really recovered and always kept Anakin in mind and the kiss she didn't give him.

 # Power and abilities

 As a Jedi knight, Tahiri was proficient in both the usage of Force techniques and saber combat.
 She could also combine saber combat with martial arts to maintain enemies at a distance.
 As it was typical in the New Jedi Order, she also had a blaster pistol.
-Surprisingly she mastered Tràkata and became a force in saber-to-saber combat.
+Surprisingly she mastered TrÃ kata and became a force in saber-to-saber combat.
 When she became a Sith, her style changed and her abilities were trained to peak condition.
 She became much more aggressive and her abilities were enhanced by the emotion she felt due to her loss.
 She also had natural resistance, as she could endure extreme pain but continue fighting.